MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-data-source.md

 -   Name contains or matches a pattern
 -   Protected - True or False

-This activity returns the Data Source ID (DataSourceId) which is used in all activities except Get DPM Server Capacity.
+This activity returns the Data Source ID (DataSourceId), which is used in all activities except Get DPM Server Capacity.

-The activity publishes all of the data from the required and optional properties into published data.
+The activity publishes all the data from the required and optional properties into published data.
 The following tables list the required and optional properties and published data for this activity.

 >[!IMPORTANT]
->The Protect Data Source activity does not support adding the FileSystem datasource type to a DPM Protection Group.
+>The Protect Data Source activity doesn't support adding the FileSystem datasource type to a DPM Protection Group.
 If you need to protect file system datasources, you must use the Run DPM PowerShell Script activity to add FileSystem datasource types to a protection group.

 ## Get Data Source Required Properties